Also see Most Charismatics Are Closet Cessationists

 We downloaded a Bill Johnson book (“God is Good”) and scanned it.
 He got an ejector seat from me in his introduction, claiming that God “mandated” that he write it.
 That’s rather passive-aggressive, as if to disagree with the book is to disagree with God.
 God told me to tell you to ignore the book.
 He gets original sin wrong and ignores obvious teachings like Job and 1 Peter 4:19 when trying to get God off the hook for the existence of evil.

 But it gets much worse than that.
-Johnson claims this his church gets hit with gusts of wind, angel feathers and gold dust falling on them regularly, and that they had a glory cloud come and hover over them (start at the 2:20 mark for all that).
+No exaggeration: Johnson claims this his church gets hit with gusts of wind, angel feathers and gold dust falling on them regularly, and that they had a glory cloud come and hover over them (start at the 2:20 mark of the video for all that).
 Sounds to me like they have an issue with their HVAC system.
 I assume that the angel feathers were identified with DNA tests.
 Seriously, how would you even know what angel feathers would look like?
 Those claims alone should send you scurrying from this wolf.
 This video also tells you about the Jesus Culture band.

 Even when they defend themselves they concede their weirdness.
 This came from an article that describes some wise people in an Irish church who opposed Bethel.

 One of its leaders, Kris Vallotton, wrote an online article in 2012 addressing what he believed was miscommunication about the church by its detractors.
 In the article he said that while he had personally tried to raise people from the dead twice, he was not successful.
 He added that some of the church’s students had formed DRTs (Dead Raising Teams) and that he had personally witnessed the manifestation of gold dust on followers’ faces and hands “hundreds of times”.

 You can make appointments for them to give you